-One benefit some employees prefer to allow additional work-life flexibility is so-called "compensatory time off" whereby instead of receiving overtime pay, the employee receives compensating time off commensurate with the higher rate (i.e., one-and-a-half hours paid time off in lieu of one hour of overtime pay).
-The ability of employers to provide "compensatory time off" is complicated by the detailed statutory requirements of Labor Code section 204.3, and by the fact that it is expressly prohibited by Wage Orders Nos.
-8-80, 13-80 and 14-80 (affecting industries handling products after harvest, preparing agricultural products, and agricultural occupations), Order Nos.
-3-30 (affecting the canning, freezing, and preserving industry), Orders No. 5-89 and 10-89 (affecting the public housekeeping, amusement, and recreation industries), and Order No. 1-89 (affecting the manufacturing industry).
+One benefit some employees prefer to allow additional work-life flexibility is so-called "compensatory time off;" whereby instead of receiving overtime pay, the employee receives compensating time off commensurate with the higher rate (i.e., one-and-a-half hours paid time off in lieu of one hour of overtime pay).
+Hardly surprisingly, however, is the ability of employers to provide "compensatory time off" due to the detailed statutory requirements of Labor Code section 204.3, but also by the fact that it is expressly prohibited by Wage Orders Nos.
+8-80, 13-80 and 14-80 (affecting industries handling products after harvest, preparing agricultural products and agricultural occupations), Order Nos.
+3-30 (affecting the canning, freezing and preserving industry), Orders No. 5-89 and 10-89 (affecting the manufacturing industry).